QuEraComputing/Bloqade.jl/docs/src/emulation.md

 ### Define the Krylov Emulation Problem

 The Krylov-based method expects time-independent Hamiltonians.
-One can define such a time evolution via [`KrylovEvolution`](@ref) object.
+One can define such a time evolution via a [`KrylovEvolution`](@ref) object.

 ```@docs
 KrylovEvolution